GehanFonseka/ITP_Project_FashionHub/README.md

 - Dispatch management for efficient assignment of delivery personnel.
 - Sales reports that summarize orders and fulfillment rates.

-## 7. Salon Management
+## 7. Customer Support Management
-Focused on service optimization, this system allows:
-- Manual addition, editing, and deletion of salon services by managers.
+Designed to streamline support processes, this module offers:
+- Automatic ticket generation with unique IDs for support inquiries.
-- Real-time service scheduling and performance reporting through a dashboard.
+- Real-time ticket tracking for customers and agents.
-- Client-side features to book, change, or cancel appointments.
-- Enhanced customer flexibility and satisfaction through service visibility and ease of booking.
+- A chatbot for instant support, with escalation to human agents when necessary.
+- Comprehensive ticket history reports, available for download.
+- Intuitive dashboards that consolidate all support-related activities.
+- Data validation measures for accurate ticket submission.

 ## 8. Accessories & Footwear Management
 This module streamlines the management of accessories and footwear with features like: